substringag/tap-bexio/README.md

 `tap-bexio` is a Singer tap for bexio.

-This is still a super early version with some spaghetti code, only a couple of data endpoints implemented and probably still a lot of bugs.
+> :warning: This is still a super early version with some spaghetti code, only a couple of data endpoints implemented and probably still a lot of bugs.
 Happy for people testing it and helping us move this Tap forward.

 Bexio API Documentation: https://docs.bexio.com/